 Full support for external storage media is still not part of iOS.
 So while you can plug a hard drive into your iPad Pro, all you can do is import images and video into the Photos app.
 The same is true of thumb drives and memory cards.

-For business users, this can be dealbreaker.
-Full access to external hard drives is one of the most common reasons reasons why some people just have to have a MacBook.
+But the company went “all in” on external media.
+USB drives plugged into an iPad Pro appear in the Files app, where documents and mages can be viewed, edited, moved around, etc. This is a significant improvement for business users, as full access to external hard drives is one of the most common reasons reasons why some people just have to have a MacBook.

 iPad Pro vs. MacBook: Final thoughts